AlizeeChen11/mig-and-mps/readme.md

 This document walkthrough the steps to enable MIG on Nvidia GPU and how to use them to run different workloads.

 ## Prerequisites
 MIG is only available on high end GPU type.
-You will nede to chosoe a VM SKU at least with A100.
+You will need to choose a VM SKU at least with A100.

 ## Configuration
 ### Create Azure resource: